It’s painfully true, isn’t it?

 …Meeting participants will retain more information.

 And that, again, means your meetings are effective.

 7. Use gamification to make meetings fun again

 If there’s one thing you need to use in your meetings, it’s gamification.

 But what do I mean by ‘gamification’?

 Gamification essentially means that you use elements from games that keep players engaged.

-For example, ask your co-workers to spot something in your meeting presentation.
+Ask your co-workers to spot something in your meeting presentation.
 The one who does it the fastest gets a prize, such as a funny title.
-Alternatively, you can talk about your topic on levels and remind meeting participants that they’re reaching new levels as you move forward.
-Or, talk about strategy as a board game.

 Conclusion: Make your boring meetings fun and interactive